Village History

 Reproduced from the Victoria County History of Oxfordshire volume VII (1962), ed.
 M.Lobel, by permission of the Executive Editor.
 The date of the document is unknown.

 This account is largely an abridgement, occasionally an expansion, of the author's history of the parish printed in the Victoria County History of Oxfordshire, vo1 VII.
 The sources used in compiling the history will be found there.
+That document has now been published in British History Online.

 The parish of Culham divides geographically into three distinct sections.
 Most of it lies between Clifton Hampden and a backwater of the Thames once known as Swift Ditch:Andersey Island, comprising the area between the backwater and Abingdon; and the Otneys, an area on the right bank of the Thames adjoining the west side of Sutton Courtenay.